wwselleck/content-shrine/README.md

 It can also be about anything: programming, technology, sports, video games, anything

 ✔️ Signals that something is worth adding:
-- It is an iconic and/or foundational work of a field I'm interested in
+- It is an iconic and/or foundational work of a subject I'm interested in
 - It details processes or patterns that I aspire to use myself
 - It's something worth revisiting frequently
 - I get anxiety from the thought that I might lose it or forget about it